-- 1. What Ceftriaxone is and what it is used for 2.
-What you need to know before you are given
+- 1. What Ceftriaxone for Injection are and what they are used for - 2.
+What you need to know before you take Ceftriaxone for Injection - 3.
+How to take Ceftriaxone for Injection - 4.
+Possible side effects - 5.
+How to store Ceftriaxone for Injection - 6.
+Contents of the pack and other information

-- Ceftriaxone

-- 3. How Ceftriaxone is given

-- 4. Possible side effects

-- 5. How to store Ceftriaxone

-- 6. Contents of the pack and other information